 The design will have to meet requirements as set forth by the local laws and building codes.
 The ground will also have to be tested to ensure it is fit for the design.

-Materials that will be used should be outlined and objectively scrutinized to assure the contractor and the owner that they pass safety standards.
-Their load bearing performance should be tested by a number of standard bodies.
+Materials that will be used should be outlined and objectively scrutinized to assure the contractor and the owner that they pass safety and performance standards.
+The material or component's performance should be certified by a number of standard bodies and verified through testing.
 Some of these authorities are the American Society for Testing and Materials and the Construction Specifications Institute.

-There should be a team dedicated to ensuring that safety standards are met when it comes to the construction process, equipment, suppliers and materials.
+There should be a QA/QC inspection team dedicated to ensuring that safety and building code standards are met when it comes to the construction process, equipment, suppliers and materials.